Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 ### 1. Decrypt the payload from Ecwid control panel

 Let's say, you process user input and prepare the data to display in your app on your server and then pass this information to your application UI to be displayed in the user Control panel.

 In this case, you will need to authenticate user on server side of your application.
 Ecwid sends an auth data to your app in a payload while requesting your iframe URL as follows:

 `https://www.example.com/my-app-iframe-page?payload={payload}&cache-killer={cache-killer}`

+By default, all applications are registered as client-side so you can start working on your application's tab right away without using server side.
+If you need your app to be switched to server-side to have the URL called as mentioned above, please contact us and we will update your app.

 > Example of the iframe URL call in server-side apps